annadotconnor/osticket-setup/README.md

 <img src="https://i.imgur.com/YHtQSnw.png">
 </p>
 <p>
-Welcome to osTicket!
 This is our admin dashboard.
 Once we have tickets created, they will appear here.
 First, we must create our other admins.
 </p>
 <br><br>